Edge Assisted Multi-Camera Vehicle Tracking Framework for Real-Time and Scalable Deployment: Introduction

 \section{Introduction}

 The rapid development of urbanization has posed new challenges for transportation authorities in maintaining efficient, safe, and sustainable traffic operations.
-As road networks become more complex and the number of vehicles continues to grow, conventional traffic management methods are often insufficient to handle growing transportation demands.
-To address these challenges, leveraging existing overhead traffic cameras has become a practical and cost-effective approach.
-These cameras continuously capture rich visual information about road environments that can be processed through advance computer vision technologies and provided data-driven insights for intelligent traffic management.
+As road networks become more complex and the number of vehicles continues to grow, conventional traffic management methods are often insufficient to handle growing transportation demands \citep{BACKGROUND}.
+To address these challenges, leveraging information from existing traffic cameras has become a practical and cost-effective approach.
+These cameras continuously capture rich visual information about road environments that can be processed through advanced computer vision technologies and provide data-driven insights for intelligent traffic management.

 Among these techniques, multi-camera vehicle tracking (MCVT) has emerged as a particularly promising approach.
-The main goal of MCVT is to associate vehicle trajectories across different cameras, ensuring consistent vehicle identities between different field of view (FOV) \citep{amosa2023review}.
+The main goal of MCVT is to associate vehicle trajectories across different cameras, ensuring consistent vehicle identities between different fields of view (FOV) \citep{amosa2023review}.
 This capability enables the reconstruction of complete vehicle trajectories across the monitored area.
-Once it applies to multiple vehicles, MCVT can effectively generate a comprehensive representation of the traffic flow.
-With such reconstructed traffic flow data, a variety of downstream applications can be achieved, including traffic density estimation, suspect vehicle retrieval, traffic anomaly detection and so on.
+When applied to multiple vehicles, MCVT can effectively generate a comprehensive representation of the traffic flow.
+With the reconstructed traffic flow data available, many downstream applications can be achieved, including traffic flow prediction, suspect vehicle tracking, traffic anomaly detection and so on.
 Collectively, these applications can be used as components to build a safer, smarter, and more efficient transportation system.